-t/base and t/comp
+t/base, t/comp and t/opbasic

-Since we don't know if require works, or even subroutines, use ad hoc tests for these two.
+Since we don't know if require works, or even subroutines, use ad hoc tests for these three.
 Step carefully to avoid using the feature being tested.
+Tests in t/opbasic, for instance, have been placed there rather than in t/op because they test functionality which t/test.pl presumes has already been demonstrated to work.